-These 3 core courses (science, language, and calculations) integrate science context and prepare students directly for rigors of higher level, content-rich biotechnology courses.
+These 3* core courses listed above (science, language, and calculations) integrate science context and prepare students directly for rigors of higher level, content-rich biotechnology courses.
 The contextualized curriculum allows them to see the relevancy of the skills learned in calculations and language class, and should increase student’s level of engagement in all the classes.
 Students move through the B2B program as cohorts, which will create a “B2B Learning Community”, and thus retention.

 Introduces current and future applications of biotechnology.
 Covers biotechnology career opportunities and bioethics.